 - Costs that are linked to getting to a new job

 - Household items such as washing machines

 Who can apply for a budgeting loan?

-As previously mentioned, borrowers need to meet certain criteria in order to be applicable for a budgeting loan.
+Borrowers will need to meet certain criteria to be eligible for a budgeting loan.

 You will need to be a recipient of one of the following benefits: